Alcohol and spaceflight

-Alcoholic drinks are generally disallowed in spaceflight, but space agencies have previously allowed its consumption.
+Alcohol is generally disallowed in spaceflight, but space agencies have previously allowed its consumption.
 NASA has been stricter about alcohol consumption than the Roscosmos, both according to regulations and in practice.
 Astronauts and cosmonauts are restricted from being intoxicated at launch.
 Despite restrictions on consumption, there have been experiments in making and keeping alcoholic drinks in space.

-Drinking in space

 The effects of alcohol on human physiology in microgravity have not been researched, though because medications can differ in their effects NASA expects that the effects of alcohol will also differ.
-Beer and other carbonated drinks are not suitable for spaceflight as the bubbles cause 'wet burps'; also, a foamy head cannot form as the bubbles do not rise.
+Beer and other carbonated drinks are not suitable for spaceflight as the bubbles cause "wet burps"; also, a foamy head cannot form as the bubbles do not rise.

 United States

 On July 20, 1969, Apollo 11 astronaut Buzz Aldrin drank some wine when he took communion while on the Moon in the Lunar Module Eagle.
 The ceremony was not broadcast following earlier protests against religious activity that opponents believed to breach the separation between church and state.

 In the 1970s, NASA's Charles Bourland planned to send sherry with the astronauts visiting Skylab, but the idea was scrapped because the smell was found to induce a gag reflex in zero-gravity flight tests, there was ambivalence among the astronauts, and angry letters were received after plans were discussed in public by Gerry Carr.
 Alcohol is prohibited aboard the International Space Station due to the impact it can have on the Environmental Control and Life Support System (ECLSS).

 A 1985 NASA report on extended spaceflight predicted that alcohol would be missed, but would only become common in stable settlements.